Deployed Works Guide

 Fit indicator review prompt

-Capability brief: Provider: Capability signal: Context signal: Availability signal: Commercial signal: Proof signal: Uncertainty: Proof gaps: First-call questions: Human review note: This is a review prompt, not automated ranking or a guaranteed decision.
+Capability brief: Provider: Capability signal: Context signal: Availability signal: Commercial signal: Proof signal: Uncertainty: Proof gaps: First-call questions:

 Common mistakes